 Then you need to reboot the computer.

 Then restart your computer.
 Windows should automatically detect your network adapter and install the appropriate drivers.
-In this case, all old protocol settings for the network card will be reset.
+In this case, all old protocol settings for the network adapter will be reset.

 Also, check whether the following services are running (they should be in the automatic startup state to correctly display your network environment).
 Run the services.mcs console and check the services state:

-- FDResPub – Function Discovery Resource Publication (allows other computers to detect your device on the network);
+- FDResPub – Function Discovery Resource Publication (allows other computers to discover your device on the network);

 - Dnscache – DNS Client;